SAP/ui5-tooling/rfcs/0006-local-dependency-resolution.md

 ## Motivation
 Currently working with local npm/yarn links is hard:
-- initial linking setup needs to be executed in the right order
+- Initial linking setup needs to be executed in the right order
-    - becomes more and more complex when working with a lot of different repositories
+    - Becomes more and more complex when working with a lot of different repositories
-- links may disappear when doing npm installs
+- Links may disappear when doing npm installs
 - yarn and npm links can't be mixed
 - Linking can be automated with scripts, but requires knowledge about the location of projects